cfe-lab/MiSeqQCReport/README.md

   - database-related settings are in Settings.pm
   - report-related settings are in the top of 2_generate_report.R

+The reports are no longer active, so the only code being used is for uploading QC data to the database.

 Changing the run start date
 ---------------------------